scotws/tinkasm/docs/MANUAL.md

 At the end, we offer the options of printing an information string if we are in verbose mode, or dumping the complete list.

+TinkAsm was developed primarily to code 65816 assembler, because there are lots of great assemblers for the 6502 and 65c02 already out there; see FEHLT for an overview.

 ### Coding Style

 We try to avoid complicated IF/ELIF/ELSE constructs, using IF/CONTINUE instead.
 For example,